Supermassive Black Holes at High Redshift are Expected to be Obscured by their Massive Host Galaxies' Inter Stellar Medium: Methodology

 Fig.~\ref{fig:tmin} shows the distribution of the minimum blackbody temperature $T_{min}$ needed to explain the 1.2~mm surface brightness of high-$z$ QSOs obtained using Eq.~\ref{eq:tmin} and the dust continuum flux densities and sizes measured by \citet{venemans20,izumi18,izumi19}: the mm/FIR emission on $\sim$kpc-scales of a few bright and compact systems can be reproduced only by hot dust with $T_d>50$~K, or even $T_d>100$~K for the two most extreme cases, namely PSO231-20 and J2348-3054 in \citealt{venemans20}, which, in fact, feature the smallest sizes and larger surface brightnesses among all QSOs in that sample.
 This is supported by the results of \citet{walter22}, who recently observed the $z=6.9$ QSO J2348-3054 with ALMA in band 6 at 0.035'' (200pc) resolution, and derived its FIR SED by combining Herschel and lower resolution ALMA data in different bands.
 From the FIR SED, they measured a dust temperature of $T_d\sim 85$~K averaged over the whole system size of $\sim 1$~kpc, and through the high-resolution ALMA data they found that dust in the central regions is optically thick, and its minimum temperature increases to $T_{min}\sim130$~K within the inner $\sim$100 pc.
 We then used $T_d=47$ K to derive the dust masses of all QSOs with $T_{min}<47$ K, and assumed $T_d=1.2 T_{min}$ for hotter systems.
 The latter choice ensures a good agreement between the dust-based and the \cii-based gas mass estimates in these hot systems (see below).
 In fact, as the assumed temperature increases, the total dust mass -- and, in turn, the total gas mass -- decreases: dust-based gas masses become two times smaller than \cii-based masses already for $T_d>1.5 T_{min}$.

 The dust masses derived for $z\sim6$ QSOs are shown in Fig.~\ref{mdz}.
 They span a very wide mass range from $\sim10^7$ to $\sim10^{10}\msun$, with bright QSOs having the larger dust contents.
-We used the same method to compute dust masses for the other samples considered in this work, and compared the results with those published in the literature.
+We applied the same method to compute dust masses for the other samples considered in this work, using the continuum flux densities as measured by ALMA and the source size derived from HST photometry (see Sect.~\ref{sect:galsize}), and compared the results with those published in the literature.
 We found an excellent agreement between our estimates obtained with $T_d=47$~K and those obtained with {\sc magphys} for the ASPECS and COSMOS samples (see Fig.~\ref{mdz}).
 For the ALPINE sample, the dust masses published by \citet{pozzi21} using a modified black body with $T_d=25$~K are a factor of 4 higher than those estimated here.
 This is mainly related to the cold dust temperature used in \citet{pozzi21}: repeating the computation with $T_d=25$~K we obtained dust masses in excellent agreement with those of \citet{pozzi21}.
 Fig.~\ref{mdz} also shows the $3\sigma$ detection limit in dust mass for the ASPECS sample ($rms\sim10\;\mu$Jy), which is $M_d\sim 2\times10^{7}\msun$ at $z=1$ and declines slowly towards higher redshifts.
 The typical detection limits of the other samples are from $\sim 2$ (ALPINE, COSMOS, SHELLQs), to $\sim10$ (high-lum QSOs) times higher than the ASPECS limit.

 We converted the dust masses into total gas masses by assuming $\delta_{GDR}=200$, as done by \citet{aravena20} for the ASPECS sample.
 Such a gas-to-dust mass ratio is in agreement with the expectations by chemical evolution models of evolved, massive disk galaxies with total baryonic mass $M_{tot}>10^{10}\msun$ \citep{calura17}, and with what is expected based on the metallicity of $M_*>10^{10}\msun$ galaxies at $z\sim 6$ in recent simulations \citep{torrey19}.